masudsaiful/javascript-async-await-step-by-step-tutorial/README.md

 // anonymous function invokation using variable as a callback function to another function argument
 // here, 'anonymousFunc' function no need to use parenthesis '()'
-// but inside the parent function 'callback()' need to use parenthesis let anonymousFunc = function (param1, param2) {
+// but inside the parent function anonymous function 'callback()' need to use parenthesis let anonymousFunc = function (param1, param2) {
 	return param1+param2;
 }